aridiosilva/TDD_ITA/README.md

 # TDD_ITA

+This is the results of the practical test related to the Courser/ITA Platform TDD Course, in the third week, where I must apply mock objects and Test Drivern Development to develop the Automatic Teller Machine application.
+Below there are the UML Diagrams produce during the design and implementation of all classes and interfaces of the software challenge:

-# Teller Machine Software Development Project Using TDD technique an Mocks
+# Automatic Teller Machine Software Development Project Using TDD technique an Mocks

 ## UML Class Diagram Teller Machine Application

 ![classdiagram](https://github.com/aridiosilva/TDD_ITA/blob/main/UML_ClassDiagram_Software_CaixaEletronico_AridioSilva_23_NOV-2020-Versao4.jpg)

 ## UML Sequence Diagram of Use Case - Automatica Teller Machine (ATM)

 ![umlsequencediagram](https://github.com/aridiosilva/TDD_ITA/blob/main/UML_UseCases_Software_CaixaEletronico_AridioSilva_22_NOV-2020-VERSAO2.jpg)